John Archibald Wheeler: Hydrogen bomb

-At Los Alamos, Wheeler and his family moved into the house on "Bathtub Row" that had been occupied by Robert Oppenheimer and his family during the war.
+At Los Alamos, Wheeler and his family moved into the house on "Bathtub Row" that Robert Oppenheimer and his family had occupied during the war.
 In 1950 there was no practical design for a hydrogen bomb.
 Calculations by Stanisław Ulam and others showed that Teller's "Classical Super" would not work.
 Teller and Wheeler created a new design known as "Alarm Clock", but it was not a true thermonuclear weapon.
 Not until January 1951 did Ulam come up with a workable design.

-In 1951 Wheeler obtained permission from Bradbury to set up a branch office of the Los Alamos laboratory at Princeton, known as Project Matterhorn, which had two parts.
+In 1951 Wheeler obtained Bradbury's permission to set up a branch office of the Los Alamos laboratory at Princeton, known as Project Matterhorn, which had two parts.
 Matterhorn S (for stellarator, another name coined by Wheeler), under Lyman Spitzer, investigated nuclear fusion as a power source.
-Matterhorn B (for bomb), under Wheeler, engaged in nuclear weapons research.
-Senior scientists remained uninterested and aloof from the project, so he staffed it with young graduate and post-doctoral students.
+Matterhorn B (for bomb), under Wheeler, did nuclear weapons research.
+Senior scientists remained uninterested and aloof from the project, so he staffed it with young graduate and postdoctoral students.
 Matterhorn B's efforts were crowned by the success of the Ivy Mike nuclear test at Enewetak Atoll in the Pacific, on November 1, 1952, which Wheeler witnessed.
 The yield of the Ivy Mike "Sausage" device was reckoned at 10.4 MtonTNT, about 30 percent higher than Matterhorn B had estimated.

-In January 1953 he was involved in a security breach when he lost a highly classified paper on lithium-6 and the hydrogen bomb design during an overnight train trip.
-This resulted in Wheeler being given an official reprimand.
+In January 1953 Wheeler was involved in a security breach when he lost a highly classified paper on lithium-6 and the hydrogen bomb design during an overnight train trip.
+This resulted in an official reprimand.

 Matterhorn B was discontinued, but Matterhorn S endures as the Princeton Plasma Physics Laboratory.

-Later career in academia
+Later academic career

 After concluding his Matterhorn Project work, Wheeler resumed his academic career.
-In a 1955 paper, he theoretically investigated the geon, an electromagnetic or gravitational wave that is held together in a confined region by the attraction of its own field.
+In a 1955 paper, he theoretically investigated the geon, an electromagnetic or gravitational wave held together in a confined region by the attraction of its own field.
 He coined the name as a contraction of "gravitational electromagnetic entity".
 He found that the smallest geon was a toroid the size of the Sun, but millions of times heavier.
+He later showed that geons are unstable, and would quickly self destruct if they were ever to form.

 Geometrodynamics

 During the 1950s, Wheeler formulated geometrodynamics, a program of physical and ontological reduction of every physical phenomenon, such as gravitation and electromagnetism, to the geometrical properties of a curved space-time.
 His research on the subject was published in 1957 and 1961.
-Wheeler envisaged the fabric of the universe as a chaotic sub-atomic realm of quantum fluctuations, which he called "quantum foam".
+Wheeler envisaged the fabric of the universe as a chaotic subatomic realm of quantum fluctuations, which he called "quantum foam".